 Let’s go back to our first few examples and see how sacrifice can make a difference:

-1. The parent who sacrifices a new car or some good stuff to send their child to a good school may get a reward in seeing their child fulfil their potential and do what they really want to do in life..
+1. The parent who sacrifices a holiday or some good stuff to send their child to school with the right equipment may get a reward in seeing their child fulfil their potential and do what they really want to do in life..